SmarterCL/smarteros-runtime-validator/README.md

 ### Email Notifications

-When scouts find results, you'll automatically receive email alerts:
+When scouts find results, you'll automatically receive email alerts at your account email:

-- **Configure**: Go to **Settings** and add your email address
 - **Automatic**: Emails are sent only when scouts successfully find results
 - **Rich Content**: Beautiful HTML emails with scout results and links
-- **Privacy**: Emails only send if you've set an email address (opt-in)
+- **Test**: Use the "Send Test Email" button in Settings to verify setup

 **Email Service**: Powered by Resend (free tier includes 3,000 emails/month)

-**Note:** On Resend's free tier without a verified domain, test emails can only be sent to your Resend account email.
-To send to any email address, verify a custom domain at [resend.com/domains](https://resend.com/domains).
+**Note:** On Resend's free tier without a verified domain, emails can only be sent to your Resend account email.
+Verify a custom domain at [resend.com/domains](https://resend.com/domains) to send to any email.

 ### Architecture